-People have all sorts of reasons for working out and developing Lean Body Mass.
+People have all sorts of reasons for working out and developing lean body mass (LBM).
 Athletes are interested in muscle building to improve their performance on the field.
 Bodybuilders want muscle growth for that trophy-winning physique.
 For us regular joes and janes who struggle to find enough time to diet and workout, it can be as simple as looking losing weight and looking lean.

-Whatever the reasons, recent research has made a very strong case that building Lean Body Mass (LBM) has health benefits far beyond aesthetics and athletic performance.
+Whatever the reasons, recent research has made a very strong case that building lean body mass has health benefits far beyond aesthetics and athletic performance.
 Sufficient amounts of LBM are actually critical for building a healthy life over the long-term.

-According to the 2020 survey, an estimated 54.2 percent of Malaysian adults are overweight or obese, a 4 percentage point rise from the 2019 National Health and Morbidity Survey (NHMS), it’s hard to avoid advertising that guarantee weight loss in X number of weeks, or a new workout technique that promises to shred fat off of your frame, or that new diet that promises to increase your metabolism and burn body fat.
+Based on the National Health and Morbidity Survey (NHMS) Malaysia 2019, 50.1% of adults are overweight or obese (30.4% overweight and 19.7% obese) and the numbers keep on rising.
+With this current situation in Malaysia, it’s hard to avoid advertising that guarantee weight loss in X number of weeks, or a new workout technique that promises to shred fat off of your frame, or that new diet that promises to increase your metabolism and burn body fat.

-However, most of these shortcut approaches fail to address the basic issue regarding weight gain: it’s about calories in vs. calories out.
+However, most of these shortcut approaches fail to address the basic issue regarding weight gain: it’s about calories in vs. calories out (energy balance).

 “Energy imbalance” in this context refers to consuming more calories than your body needs.
 Do this for a long enough period of time, and you’ll gain fat.
 Gain enough fat over a long period of time, and you can become overweight or obese.

 “Energy intake” refers to how many calories you consume through eating and drinking, in other words, your diet.
 This is what many people think of when they think about calorie reduction.

 However, its “energy expenditure” where you can really make a big effect on balancing your calories in and calories out, and this is why developing your lean body mass is so important.